-The QEC Board comprises engaged, professional and highly skilled Board Directors who take their role seriously and commit time to ensuring we can deliver our vision, strategy and operations.
-Over the past year, QEC has developed and implemented an innovative framework to support Board Director performance and ensure the highest level of governance at QEC.
+Our Board comprises engaged, professional, and highly skilled Directors who take their role seriously and commit time to ensuring we deliver our vision, strategy, and operations.
+QEC recently implemented an innovative framework to support Board Director performance and ensure the highest level of governance at QEC.

-The "AAA: Accountability, Action and Achievement Framework" is used to:
+The AAA: Accountability, Action and Achievement Framework is used to:

-- Inform the actions undertaken by Board Directors - Strengthen the performance and culture of the Board - Provide a clear statement to prospective Directors on tangible actions necessary for being a QEC Board Director - Provide a comprehensive statement to our staff and stakeholders on how we hold ourselves to account.
+- Strengthen the performance and culture of the Board - Provide a clear message to prospective Directors on tangible actions essential to being a Board Director at QEC - Provide a comprehensive statement to our stakeholders on how we hold ourselves to account - Inform actions undertaken by Board Directors.

-The AAA Framework encompasses 5 domains:
+The framework encompasses 5 domains: